Light Rain 50°F

 Prioritize your sleep and stay hydrated.
 Wash your hands, and avoid touching your eyes, nose, and mouth before sanitizing your hands.

-Minimal Risk: The risk of catching the common cold or flu is very low.
+Minimal Risk: The risk of catching the common cold or flu due to weather conditions is very low.

-Low Risk: The risk of catching the common cold or flu is low.
+Low Risk: The risk of catching the common cold or flu due to weather conditions is low.

-Moderate Risk: The risk of catching the common cold or flu is moderate.
+Moderate Risk: The risk of catching the common cold or flu due to weather conditions is moderate.

-High Risk: The risk of catching the common cold or flu is high.
+High Risk: The risk of catching the common cold or flu due to weather conditions is high.
 Prioritize quality sleep and stay hydrated.

-Extreme Risk: The risk of catching the common cold or flu is extremely high.
-Stay home if you are sick and take cold and flu medication to ease any symptoms.
+Extreme Risk: The risk of catching the common cold or flu due to weather conditions is extremely high.
+Stay home if sick and take medication to ease any symptoms.

 The flu is a contagious respiratory illness caused by influenza viruses that infect the nose, throat, and lungs.
 It can cause mild to severe illness, and at times can lead to death.
 The best way to prevent the flu is by getting a flu vaccine each year.